Enjoy a glimpse of history through old images of Bristol, England.

 Vintage Bristol Film from 1940s shows Llandoger Trow Pub: moviescan.co.uk

 The Bristol Blitz ended in April 1941, but the German bombers continued to attack the city until 15 May 1944.

 The Good Friday air raids of 1944 caused further damage to the centre of the city, Knowle, Hotwells, Cotham, and Filton.
 Plus, the Bristol Tramways were damaged beyond repair, so the service never reopened.
 Winston Churchill visited the ruins on 12 April 1944.

 On the same day, Churchill attended a ceremony at the University of Bristol, and conferred honorary degrees on the American Ambassador to Britain, John Gilbert Winant, and the Australian Prime Minister, Robert Gordon Menzies.
-You can watch the ceremony in the film above.

 Who Was John Winant?